Which 7 delivery strategies are most effective?

 Elements of pronunciation are also very important when improving the delivery of a presentation.
 It’s perfectly normal to have an accent when speaking English (everyone has one), but if your accent is impeding understanding or you’ve mispronounced some key words, your audience will likely have to work harder to understand you – limiting the transfer of knowledge.
 When practising in front of the mirror, pay attention not only to your pronunciation and word stress but also to your volume, pitch, pace – slower is generally better – and whether you use an appropriate amount of pauses.
 An effective speaker tends to present at a pace that everyone can follow and at a volume that all can hear, and uses well-timed pauses to allow their speaker to think about the issues being described.

 4. Memorise Language Models

-As is outlined in more detail in our short course on presentation language, it’s also important that a speaker is able to utilise key language structures to signpost a presentation or signal any transitions and new sections.
+As is outlined in more detail in our short chapter on presentation language, it’s also important that a speaker is able to utilise key language structures to signpost a presentation or signal any transitions and new sections.
 When considering the pace of your presentation, functional phrases such as those provided below should generally be said more quickly than phrases describing your key content:

 5. Include Body Language

-Because there are many gestures for students to learn, Academic Marker has also created a short course on body language which students delivering academic presentations may find worth studying.
+Because there are many gestures for students to learn, Academic Marker has also created a short chapter on body language which students delivering academic presentations may find worth studying.
 To summarise it for you here with reference to delivery strategies in particular, below are some of the key methods for demonstrating successful body language:

 6. Interact with Your Presentation